Anastasia-Labs/data-structures/closeout-report/trifecta-of-data-structures.typ

 \
 *Continuous improvement:* Based on the feedback and insights from the community, we plan to continue refining and optimizing our implementations of Merkle trees, Tries, and Linked Lists in both Aiken and Plutarch.

 *Community engagement and collaboration:* We intend to monitor various metrics on GitHub as indicators of community interest and adoption such as tracking the number of stars, forks, pull requests and contributions in the repository.
 Feedbacks, discussions, and questions on the project’s GitHub repository will also be monitored to assess the level of community engagement with the project.
+Additionally, we will explore opportunities for further collaboration with other Cardano projects, building on our successful integration with SundaeSwap, to showcase the practical applications of our advanced data structure implementations.

 #v(10mm)
 = Final thoughts/comments:
 \
 We are incredibly proud to add open source libraries to the Cardano community.
-We believe our implementations of advanced data structures in Aiken and Plutarch (and hopefully other languages/frameworks in the future) not only enhance the scalability of DApps on Cardano but also serve as a valuable resource for the developer community.
-We look forward to seeing how these tools are used and adapted in future Cardano projects.
+We believe our implementations of advanced data structures in Aiken and Plutarch (and hopefully other languages/frameworks in the future) not only enhance the scalability of DApps on Cardano, but also serve as a valuable resource for the developer community.
+We look forward to seeing how these tools are used and adopted in future Cardano projects.

 #v(10mm)
 = Resources